kaanozkilic/mysql-phpmyadmin-docker/README.md

 # Setting Up a Codespace in GitHub

+1.Clone this repostitory to your own GitHub account.
-1. Navigate to your repository on GitHub.
+2. Navigate to your repository on GitHub.
-2. Click the **Code** button and select **Create codespace on main**.
+3. Click the **Code** button and select **Create codespace on main**.
-3. Wait a few moments for your codespace environment to be set up.
+4. Wait a few moments for your codespace environment to be set up.

 Once the setup is complete, you can perform all your tasks directly within the browser-based codespace.